 The arrays predSamplesLXL, predSamplesLXCb, and predSamplesLXCr are derived by invoking the fractional sample interpolation process specified in subclause 8.5.2.2.2 with the luma locations ( xC, yC ), ( xB, yB ), the width and the height of the current luma prediction block nPbW, nPbH, the motion vectors mvLX, mvCLX, and the reference arrays with refPicLXL, refPicLXCb and refPicLXCr given as input.

-If ic_flag is equal to 0, the following applies.
+If ic_flag is equal to 0 and vspFlag is equal to 0, the following applies.

 The array predSampleL of the prediction samples of luma component is derived by invoking the weighted sample prediction process specified in subclause 8.5.2.2.3 with the luma location ( xB, yB ), the width and the height of the current luma prediction block nPbW, nPbH, and the sample arrays predSamplesL0L and predSamplesL1L as well as predFlagL0, predFlagL1, refIdxL0, refIdxL1 and cIdx equal to 0 given as input.